Volvo Warranty Overview

 - A provider may allow you to buy coverage even after the factory warranty has run out.

 - Aftermarket warranties are usually available for a lower cost than the factory extended warranties and offer financing options.

 - Compared to Volvo’s three-tier program choices (Powertrain, Gold, Platinum), you’ll often find an even wider selection among third-party warranties.

 - Aftermarket warranties also let you choose a deductible, usually $0 or $100, to suit your budget.

 A third-party warranty company, such as Endurance, pays directly for covered repairs at many thousands of auto repair facilities across the country, from local independent shops to national chains and franchises.
-Volvo, meanwhile, requires that covered repairs be made at one of its 287 dealers in the U.S. Depending on where you live, that can be inconvenient.
-For example, there are just two Volvo dealers in Kentucky and one in Vermont.
+Volvo, meanwhile, requires that covered repairs be made at its own dealerships.

 Our top-rated aftermarket extended car warranty providers give you other benefits with most plans, including roadside assistance, towing allowance, and car rental reimbursement.
 Like Volvo’s extended warranty, these providers also include interruption coverage that reimburses you for lodging and meals if a breakdown occurs more than 100 miles from home.